SharePoint/sp-dev-docs/docs/declarative-customization/formatting-syntax-reference.md

 ## Expressions

-Values for `txtContent`, style properties, and attribute properties can be expressed as expressions, so that they are evaluated at runtime based on the context of the current field (or row).
+Values for `txtContent`, style properties, and attribute properties can be expressed as expressions so that they are evaluated at runtime based on the context of the current field (or row).
 Expression objects can be nested to contain other Expression objects.

 Expressions can be written using Excel-style expressions in SharePoint Online and SharePoint Server Subscription Edition starting with the Version 22H2 feature update, or by using Abstract Syntax Tree expressions in SharePoint Online, SharePoint Server Subscription Edition, and SharePoint Server 2019.

-All fields in ViewFields can be referred in expresisons, even if it is marked `Explicit`.
+All fields in ViewFields can be referred in expressions, even if it is marked `Explicit`.

 ### Excel-style expressions